YasirBurfat/Spotify-Clone/README.md

 # Responsive-Spotify-Clone
-Spotify Clone using html and css just for my practice.
+Responsive Spotify Clone using html and css just for my practice.